Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Approach

 \subsection{Studied Large Language Models}

-We describe the various open-source Large Language Models (LLMs) we employ for evaluation.
+We describe the various open-source LLMs we employ for evaluation.
 General LLMs are trained on textual data, encompassing both natural language and code, and are versatile for numerous tasks.
 Conversely, code LLMs are tailored specifically for automating code-related tasks.
-Given the empirical nature of our study, we aim to gauge the effectiveness of both LLM categories across different tasks.
-Among the code LLMs, we select the top five models released recently (in 2024), namely Magicoder~\cite{wei2023magicoder}, DeepSeek-Coder~\cite{deepseek-coder}, OpenCodeInterpreter~\cite{zheng2024opencodeinterpreter}, CodeLlama~\cite{roziere2023code}, and WizardCoder~\cite{luo2023wizardcoder}.
+Among the code LLMs, we select the five models released recently (in 2024), namely Magicoder~\cite{wei2023magicoder}, DeepSeek-Coder~\cite{deepseek-coder}, OpenCodeInterpreter~\cite{zheng2024opencodeinterpreter}, CodeLlama~\cite{roziere2023code}, and WizardCoder~\cite{luo2023wizardcoder}.
 For the general LLMs, we choose the top three models: Llama 3~\cite{meta2024llama}, Mistral~\cite{jiang2023mistral}, and Phi-2~\cite{phi}.
 A summary of the characteristics of these selected LLMs is presented in Table~\ref{tab:studied_models}.